Sensational Stuffing Recipe - Quick, Easy & Simple

-This tastes just like Mom used to make but it just takes minutes and is great for stuffing chickens or turkeys.
-Also great dressing made outside the bird and for a side dish.
+This stuffing recipe tastes just like Mom used to make.
+Yet it just takes minutes and is great for stuffing chickens or turkeys.
+Also, great dressing made outside the bird and for a side dish.

 I so loved my mother's stuffing but never learned to make it.
 I first tried the bread crumbs, sage, meat broth, celery, onion and it wasn't bad but it just wasn't Mom's.

 I tried the stove top stuffing mixes and they were really good but they lacked that celery and onion flavors.
 So I thought why not add that to the mixes.

 It was pretty good but still lacked something so I cooked the meat and added that broth.
 That was it!
 Those three things (added to your mixes) are all you need to make a delicious stuffing or dressing.
 Dice the cooked meat in or not.

 There are fantastic flavors already in the mixes and in just a few minutes you can cook up the meat, onion, and celery together to add to the stuffing mix and once the flavors that drip from your bird adds to it, it is so good!
 Please try it and see!

 Any recipe I share will be a cheating recipe.
 I am not a chef and never will be.
 I love to cook but it has to be simple.
 I have come up with many of my own recipes but they are always a cheat on someone else's.

 I love Rachel Alba's recipes at HubPages (do check hers out) and I do fix many as she says to but more than a couple I changed to suit me better.
 I don't think she would mind, I think many cooks do this.

 If you have an improvement on mine I think that is great.
 In fact, I would love for you to share it with us in the comments below.
 If you can do it quicker and easier we would all like to know!